 Try opening a few messages in your spam folder.
 How do they read?
 They probably sound like they were meant for someone else.
 That’s another problem that most outbound strategies face; they follow a one-size-fits-all approach.

 Effective outbound lead generation relies on sending out messages that are relevant to what a specific buyer persona expects at a particular point in the purchase journey.
 In short, your messaging strategy should be tailored to your target audience.

-There are typically four types of buyer personas involved in B2B purchases: end users, influencers, technical buyers, and economic buyers.
-These decision makers have different priorities and pain points that they look for and respond to.
+There are typically four types of buyer personas involved in B2B purchases: end-users, influencers, technical buyers, and economic buyers.
+These decision-makers have different priorities and pain points that they look for and respond to.

 Plus, as these buyers move along the purchase journey, their needs and preferences change—and so should your messaging strategy.

-Practically all outbound lead generation strategies now follow a multi-channel approach.
+Practically speaking, all outbound lead generation strategies now follow a multi-channel approach.
 But if you ask B2B marketers what is multi-channel marketing, you’ll most likely get a ton of different answers.

 Multi-channel marketing is more than just using two or more channels to interact with leads.
 It’s actually about ensuring that prospects and leads have a consistent and continuous experience wherever you reach them.